 Priorities and actions to decarbonise the heating and cooling sector in the EU fall within the Renovation Wave Strategy and Energy System Integration Strategy.

-These two strategies are translated into the general legislative framework for energy efficiency, which includes:
+These two strategies are translated into the general legislative framework for energy efficiency, outlined below.

 Buildings are responsible for around 36% of greenhouse gas (GHG) emissions in the EU, with the majority coming from heating and cooling.
 The introduction of the Zero Emission Building (ZEB) concept is an important step towards the decarbonization of buildings.